CURE-Intelligence/Tagging_Classification/README.md

-This project performs a multi task classification on Article Types and Categorie targets.
+This project performs a multi task classification on Article Types and Categorie targets for DWS client.